Audrey Green Rogers - Associate Professor

-Dr. Denise Littlefield joined SNHU's School of Education in 2010.
-Prior to SNHU, Littlefield served the New Hampshire Department of Education with responsibility for the NH Administrative Rules for Certification of Education Personnel and the approval of Teacher Preparation Programs.
-Littlefield’s career in public school administration and teaching has spanned almost 40 years.
+Dr. Denise Benner joined SNHU's School of Education in 2010.
+Prior to SNHU, Benner served the New Hampshire Department of Education with responsibility for the NH Administrative Rules for Certification of Education Personnel and the approval of Teacher Preparation Programs.
+Benner’s career in public school administration and teaching has spanned almost 40 years.

 Lorraine Patusky - Dept. Chair, Associate Professor

 Lorraine Patusky is an associate professor and has been with SNHU since 2005.
 She serves as program chair for the Graduate School of Education.
 She also serves on the SED Curriculum Committee and the Assessment Committee.
 Patusky previously served as administer of the Office of Curriculum and Assessment, Accountability and School Improvement at the NH Department of Education and as a teacher at the elementary through high school levels.